US unemployment claims jump to 965,000 as virus takes toll

-WASHINGTON (AP) — The number of people seeking unemployment aid soared last week to 965,000, the most since late August and evidence that the resurgent virus has caused a spike in layoffs.
+WASHINGTON (AP) — The number of people seeking unemployment aid soared last week to 965,000, the most since late August and a sign that the resurgent virus has likely escalated layoffs.

 The latest figures for jobless claims, issued Thursday by the Labor Department, remain at levels never seen until the virus struck.
 Before the pandemic, weekly applications typically numbered around 225,000.
-Last spring, after nationwide shutdowns took effect, applications for jobless benefits spiked to nearly 7 million — 10 times the previous record high.
-After declining over the summer, weekly claims have been stuck above 700,000 since September.
+They spiked to nearly 7 million last spring, after nationwide shutdowns took effect.
+Applications declined over the summer but have been stuck above 700,000 since September.

 The high pace of layoffs coincides with an economy that has faltered as consumers have avoided traveling, shopping and eating out in the face of soaring viral caseloads.
 More than 4,300 deaths were reported Tuesday, another record high.
 Shutdowns of restaurants, bars and other venues where people gather in California, New York and other states have likely forced up layoffs.